pouyasattari/Legal-Chatbot-italy-divorce-inheritance/README.md

 ## Getting Started

-To learn how to build this chatbot, you can read this [Blog](https://sattari.org/legal-chatbot-divorce-and-inheritance-italy-laws/) in my Website.
+To learn how to build this chatbot, [HERE](https://sattari.org/legal-chatbot-divorce-and-inheritance-italy-laws/) in my Website.

 ### Prerequisites